arpitbbhayani/articles/blogs/mysql-eviction-strategy.md

 Going by the MySQL's aforementioned behaviour, the engine iterates on all the pages and since each page which is accessed not is the most recent one, it puts it at the head of the cache whiles evicting one from the tail.
 If the table is bigger than the cache, this process will wipe out the entire cache and fill it with the pages of one table.
 If these pages are not referenced again, this is a total loss and performance of the database takes a hit.
 The performance of the database will not be back up untill these newly added cache pages are evicted from the cache.

 # Midpoint Insertion Strategy
+MySQL InnoDB Engine ploys an extremely smart solution to solve the problem with Sequential Scans.
+Instead of keeping its Buffer Pool a pure LRU it tweaks it a little bit.

 "Midpoint insertion strategy" which makes things not a true LRU in order to deprioritize superfluous pages.